istio/istio.io/content/docs/ops/setup/app-health-check/index.md

 This task shows how to use these approaches in Istio with mutual TLS is enabled.

-Command and TCP type probes work with Istio regardless whether mutual TLS is enabled or not.
-HTTP request requires different Istio configuration when mutual TLS enabled.
+Command and TCP type probes work with Istio regardless of whether or not mutual TLS is enabled.
+The HTTP request approach requires different Istio configuration with mutual TLS enabled.

 ## Before you begin